silviapfeiffer/external-videos/readme.md

 # Description

 This plugin creates a new WordPress post type called "External Videos" and aggregates videos from a video hosting site's user channel to the WordPress instance.
 For example, it finds all the videos of the user "Fred" on YouTube and adds them each as a new post type.
-The videos can be presented in a gallery using the shortcode [external-videos].
+The videos can be added to any post via the media library, or presented in a gallery using the shortcode [external-videos].
 There is also a widget to add a list of the most recent videos in a sidebar.

 # Installation